Liyumk/Liyumk/README.md

 Software engineer
 -----------------

 I am a Software engineer based in Addis Ababa, Bsc in Information Technology from Addis Ababa Institute of Technology.
-I enjoy building web and mobile apps.
+I love building stuff.
 * 💻  MERN Stack Developer
 * 🔝  I’m looking to collaborate on some interesting project
 * 🖥️  See my portfolio at [liyumk.dev](http://liyumk.dev)